 We Will Advocate for You and Defend Your CDL in All Legal Venues

 Any commercial driver naturally realizes that a conviction on drunk driving charges is likely to pose serious risks to a commercial driver's license (CDL).
-In many cases, a DUI conviction will put a stop to a professional driving career.
+In many cases, a DUI conviction and CDL suspension will put a stop to a professional driving career.

 Even before a driver accused of DUI is convicted, however, damage may begin simply from being arrested.
 Stigma and shame among family and friends are not the only problems.
 In some cases, even being arrested on suspicion of drunk driving can cause you to lose your professional license.

 Drennan Law Firm is prepared to plead a compelling case on your behalf before your professional licensing board.
 This career-specific advocacy is in addition to a lawyer's representation on your behalf at a Division of Motor Vehicles hearing and before a criminal court.

 Each venue of justice has its consequences for your future, putting some of your most valuable assets at risk: